nickgaski/docker-peer/sandbox.md

-##Jenkins Sandbox:
+##Hyperledger Jenkins Sandbox Process:

 Hyperledger Jenkins Sandbox is to provide test instance of Jenkins Job builders before pushing Job templates to Production Jenkins UI.
-It is configured similar to the Hyperledger ci-management master instance, although it cannot publish artifacts or vote in Gerrit.
-This is just a test environment to create and test before you push changes to hyperledger fabric repository.
-Below are the points keep in mind before you work on Hyperledger Jenkins Sandbox environment for your experimental stuff.
+It is configured similar to the Hyperledger [ci-management](https://gerrit.hyperledger.org/r/gitweb?p=ci-management.git;a=tree;h=refs/heads/master;hb=refs/heads/master) master instance, although it cannot publish artifacts or vote in Gerrit.
+This is a test environment with limited minions to test on before you push changes to hyperledger fabric repository.
+Below are the points to keep in mind before you work on Hyperledger Jenkins Sandbox environment for your experimental stuff.

 - Jobs are automatically deleted every weekend
 - Committers can login and configure Jenkins jobs in the sandbox directly